 Site 5 is located within the City of St. Helena near the eastern Napa Valley margin.
 The Quaternary alluvium (Qa) at Site 5 ranges in thickness from approximately 70 feet to 120 feet to the west of the Napa River (Figure 3.7).
 The river channel is aligned very near the valley margin at Site 5 leaving little thickness in the alluvial materials to the east of the Napa River.
 Here a tuff formation (Tsvt) outcropped adjacent to the valley may be bound by faulting at the contact with the Tertiary sedimentary rocks (Tss/h), as indicated in Cross Section A-A' developed previously (LSCE and MBK, 2013).
 USGS surficial geologic mapping indicates that the alluvium at the site consists predominately of terrace deposits that span both sides of the Napa River mainstem (Graymer et al. 2007).
-Sub-alluvium mapping indicates that the alluvium is underlain by Sonoma Volcanics sedimentary rocks (Tss/h), which outcrop at the surface beginning in the hills approximately one-half mile northeast of the site (LSCE and MBK, 2013).
+Sub-alluvium mapping indicates that the surface beginning in the hills approximately one-half mile northeast of the site (LSCE and MBK, 2013).